Chart Color Schemes

 AreaSearch analysis of employment trends sees Tatiara performing better than 85% of local markets assessed across Australia

-Tatiara has a balanced workforce that includes both white and blue collar jobs.
-Manufacturing and industrial sectors are prominent, with an unemployment rate of 1.2% as of June 2025.
+Tatiara has a diverse workforce with both white and blue-collar jobs.
+Manufacturing and industrial sectors are prominent, with an unemployment rate of 1.4% and estimated employment growth of 0.6% in the past year as of September 2025.

-There are 4,173 employed residents, which is 3.4% lower than the Rest of SA's rate of 4.6%.
-Workforce participation in Tatiara is high at 66.2%, compared to Rest of SA's 54.1%.
-Key employment industries include agriculture, forestry & fishing, manufacturing, and retail trade.
-The area specializes in agriculture, forestry & fishing with an employment share double the regional average.
+In this month, 4,234 residents were employed, with an unemployment rate of 3.9%, below Rest of SA's rate of 5.3%.
+Workforce participation was high at 66.2%, compared to Rest of SA's 54.1%.
+Key employment industries included agriculture, forestry & fishing, manufacturing, and retail trade.
+The area had a strong focus on agriculture, forestry & fishing, with an employment share twice the regional level.

 Frequently Asked Questions - Employment